-Repairs are covered under the supply of services section of the sale of goods act and have to be carried out within a “reasonable time”.
-When free to choose our own repairer we don’t have to wait that long, we’d just go to someone else so it isn’t an issue.
-But with appliances under guarantee, or covered by maintenance contracts and extended warranties we are captive customers, and that’s different.
-Many people are unaware that the speed of service received through a manufacturer’s guarantee or an extended warranty or guarantee can be slower because of the nature of their business models – and you can’t go elsewhere.
+Repairs are covered under the supply of services section of the Consumer Rights Act 2015 (formally the sale of goods act) and have to be carried out within a “reasonable time”.
+When free to choose our own repairer we wouldn’t have to wait that long.
+We would just find someone else who can do it quicker.
+But with appliances under a guarantee, or covered by maintenance contracts and extended warranties, we are captive customers.

 If under an extended warranty you are at their mercy, which is one of the disadvantages of them.
 If they give very bad service you can look into claiming compensation but would need to take advice from a consumer help group.